gavinsimpson/fromthebottomoftheheap/docs/comments-migration.md

 ```

 Review `migration-private/disqus-dry-run.json`, especially the approved comment
-count, populated-post count, and route map.
+count, populated-post count, exclusions, reply audit, and route map.
+Comments on
+retired or otherwise unmapped URLs are listed in `audit.unmapped_threads` rather
+than silently discarded.
 Test with a small export first.

 After authenticating the GitHub CLI as the maintainer and reviewing the report: